Geocoris pallens

 Geocoris pallens, the western big-eyed bug, is a species of big-eyed bug in the family Geocoridae.
 It is found in Central America, North America, and Oceania.

+These insects are carnivorous and feed on aphids, leafhoppers and seed bugs, which makes them important for pest control, and both adults and young are predatory.
+Adults are active from spring to summer.

 Subspecies

 These two subspecies belong to the species Geocoris pallens: